LLEK10294U Design of Experiments and Optimization

 Weight: Oral examination in project report and curriculum 100%

 - Exam registration requirements

-Hand in of written group report on project work.
+Hand in of written (group or individual) report on project work.

 - All aids allowed

 - Censorship form